 Each and every state keeps a record of someone’s criminal past.
 These state databases are all linked so you can track criminal convictions from other states.
-You can go to courthouse and check in person, or check the website.
+You can go to the courthouse and check in person or you can check the website.
 It helps to know which county the crime occurred in, and in the event that the crime was in a completely different state, you might have to pay for a more complete search.

 A criminal records search you will get a report detailing any arrests, charges, or convictions that may be on a person’s record for any crimes, which can include:

 - Sex offenses which could include rape, and sexual assault.

 - Violent crimes including assault, battery and murder.

 When you do a criminal history search, you won’t learn if that person has had any moving violations, like:

 - Tickets for speeding.